fluca1978/fluca1978.github.io/about.md

 Today I have very little time to start-up a project from scratch, and so I try to help (a little) existings ones.
 That is why I like to participat in *Hacktoberfest* or *CPAN PR*, that allow me to contribute and learn without having to waste time.

 For a detailed view on what I can consider *projects* see the [projects page](/projects).

 ## Me by Blog
 <a name="blog"></a>

-In the blog you will find random thoughts pretty much on computer science related topics.
+In this blog you will find random thoughts pretty much on computer science related topics.
 I do write sometime personal things, but not very often.

 The main language for this blog will be *english*, but please consider it is not my main language, so be aware of errors, typos and false-friends ahead!
 I will write in italian stuff that does make sense only in such language, i.e., localized material, but not technical stuff.

+As of today, I've merged all the content of my previous blog into this one, so this is the right place to read on.

 ## Me by Emacs or Vi
 <a name="emacs"></a>